TomasDrozdik/acmeair-go-perf-report/README.md

 * 16 GB memory
 * Linux 5.10.61-1-MANJARO

-Since hardware is not sufficient to compare to [studies][1,5] I've decided to use Docker with restrained resources to split up the available machines somewhat fairly.
+Since hardware is not sufficient to compare to studies[1,5] I've decided to use Docker with restrained resources to split up the available machines somewhat fairly.
-As per [figure 1][#figure_1]:
+As per Figure 1:
 * DRIVER HOST
     * Natively running process constrained to 2 threads via constraining the thread group size.
 * APPLICATION HOST